ComposableFi/composable/book/src/ecosystem/the-composable-team.md

 ## Seun Lanlege | Bridging Lead

-Seun is bringing his wealth of experience as a former core developer at Parity Technologies to Picasso.
-Seun is leading the bridging team and harnessing his knowledge and experience to the growth of developing trustless bridging solutions between various networks beyond DotSama including DotSama, IBC, and more.
+Seun brings his wealth of experience as a former core developer at Parity Technologies to Picasso.
+Seun is leading the bridging team and harnessing his knowledge and experience to power the development of trustless bridging solutions between various networks beyond DotSama including DotSama, IBC, and more.
 Follow him on [Twitter](https://twitter.com/seunlanlege) or [Medium](https://medium.com/@seunlanlege).

 ## Pepe Blasco | Solidity lead